LeonardoResearchGroup/NetInt/README.md

 Vertices are displayed as circles and edges as arcs.
 Arcs are splited in thirds, each drawn by s bezier curve.
 To indicate esde directionality, the third touching the source vertex appears lighter than the third touching the target vertex.

 So far NetInt works with two force-directed layouts (Fuchterman-Reingold, Spring) and one concentric layout that arrange edges in a similar fashion to [circos](http://circos.ca/).
+Graphs are visualized by default with the concentric layout because it is extremely fast.

 ### Mapping Edges and Vertices attributes ###

 ### Community characterization ###